Techwolf78/Tech-Site/README.md

 # Description

-This is a demo website for a tech company designed using bootstrap5 and reactjs
+This is a demo website for a tech company designed using React.js

 CheckOut website - https://react-techwebsite-rl6mwpn8p-abhishekbhosale46.vercel.app/